kkavinkk/Weather-App/README.md

 ### **2. Features**
 Key functionalities or features of the project.

-- Catcches misspelled city names
+- Catches misspelled city names
 - Shows nothing when no city is entered
 - Always shows live weather information